 Other significant differences relate to the damages recoverable.
 Under the FCRA, there is no limit on the amount of compensatory damages recoverable and punitive damages are capped at $100,000.
 Under Title VII, depending on the number of persons employed by the employer, a prevailing party may recover an aggregated compensatory and punitive damage award of $50,000 to $300,000.
 There are advantages and disadvantages to each, which we will discuss with you during your free consultation.
 Additionally, there are differing, strict time limitations for each law that we will go over with you.

 While it is natural to fear retaliation from your employer for bringing a harassment claim, the law prohibits it.
-Under both the FCRA and Title VII, it is against the law for employers or employees to retaliate against individuals that file harassment charges.
+Under both the FCRA and Title VII, it is against the law for employers or employees to retaliate against individuals who file harassment charges.
 Importantly, it is also illegal for employers to retaliate against anyone within the “zone of interest” of the complaining employee.
-Therefore, neither you nor those close to you (like a wife, husband, or fiance) can be fired because you or a loved one make either a FCRA or a Title VII claim.
+Therefore, neither you nor those close to you (like a wife, husband or fiance) can be fired because you or a loved one make either an FCRA or a Title VII claim.

-Similarly, you should not fear reporting any harassing conduct to the FCHR or EEOC since employers are prohibited from retaliating against employees that make such reports.
+Similarly, you should not fear reporting any harassing conduct to the FCHR or EEOC since employers are prohibited from retaliating against employees who make such reports.
 If the FCHR or EEOC agrees with the harassment claim, the harassment victim can receive compensation for back pay, as well as compensatory and/or punitive damages depending on the type of hostile conduct.
-In short, both state and federal laws protect victims that file hostile work environment claims, but navigating the laws requires the assistance of experienced attorneys like those at Burnett Law, P.A..
+In short, both state and federal laws protect victims who file hostile work environment claims, but navigating the laws requires the assistance of experienced attorneys like those at Burnett Law, P.A.